 A – If you want a fun maths lesson on the same day as other schools around the world for Global Math Week and receive a certificate of participation from us, then we will only require:

-- Two photos (which we can for promotion on social media and other platforms).
+- Two photos (which we can use for promotion on social media and other platforms).

-- Submit a brief report on the lesson including reasons why other schools should join next year.
+- Submit a brief report on the lesson including reasons why other schools might like to join next year.

 - Signed media release form.